 The traditional editing process, as it is widely accepted, has four stages.
 Copyediting is stage three.

-I say “the traditional editing process” because editors don’t necessarily follow this process for every text.
-For a book, I probably would.
-For a blog post, I almost definitely wouldn’t.
+I say “the traditional editing process” because editors don’t necessarily follow this sequence of steps for every text.
+For a book, I would.
+For a blog post, my approach would be more hybrid and less sequential.
+Requirements and practicalities differ greatly from one writing project to the next.

-But let’s think about copyediting in terms of the traditional editing process.
+But let’s think about copyediting in the traditional sense.

 When copyediting, I focus on:

-- Ensuring that everything is where it should be (pictures, graphs, tables, etc.)
+• Ensuring that everything is where it should be (including pictures, graphs, tables and footnotes)

-- Checking consistency in facts, opinions and descriptions.
-For example, I’ll check that you haven’t said April is the best time to visit Langkawi in one paragraph and that it’s October in another.
+• Checking consistency in facts, opinions and descriptions – for example, checking that you haven’t said April is the best time to visit Langkawi in one paragraph and that it’s October in another

 If line editing is opinionated and stylistic, copyediting is technical and mechanical.
 It’s the stage that focuses on style and formatting to ensure accuracy and consistency.
 It gives your writing a professional and tidy finish.